deniskrut/Advanced-Lane-Finding/README.md

 ###Pipeline (single images)

 ####1.
 Provide an example of a distortion-corrected image.
 Using undistortion matrix obtained at the calibration step, I use `cv2.undistort` function to undo the distortion.
-You can see tresult below:
+You can see result below:

 ![alt text][image2]